mmistakes/jekyll-theme-skinny-bones/_posts/media/2014-05-10-another-sample-media-page.md

 ### Results

-- Fasta file containing all the species sampled in genbank (per locus)
+- A Fasta file containing all the species with published sequences (per locus)
 - Sampling matrix (Accession numbers)

 ### Hands on!